GustawLongfors/AND1-Assignment/README.md

  - A functional chess game (main menu, chess view, majority of chess logic)

 The Project should include :
-- A matchmaking system via Firebase (dia via lobbies)
+- A matchmaking system via Firebase (done via lobbies)
 - Functional Checkers

 The Project could include :